andrewmackrodt/dockerfiles/README.md

 Under normal operation PID 1 will be the `sudo` command which invokes the init system.
 In my testing, signal processing propagates correctly to the `tini` or `s6-overlay` processes which are the only other top-level processes.
-However, it is also possible (and recommended) to start the container with the option `--user root` which will make the init process PID 1.
+However, it is also possible to start the container with the option `--user root` which will make the init process PID 1.
+Note that `docker exec` will run as `root` if this option is specified.

 ```
 $ docker run --rm andrewmackrodt/ubuntu -c "id -a; date; ps faux"